Master-Follower feature

 Case 1: Satellite subsystems

-We have twin 3U satellites that have slightly different imaging devices as their payload
+We have twin 3U satellites with slightly different imaging devices as their payload.

-Consider twin 3U satellites which have the same design and mission objective except for their propulsion system.
-While the Vali_Cubesat_1A satellite has cold gas thruster, the Vali_Cubesat_1B uses ion thrusters.
+Consider twin 3U satellites with the same design and mission objective except for their propulsion system.
+While the Vali_Cubesat_1A satellite has a cold gas thruster, the Vali_Cubesat_1B uses ion thrusters.
 Hence, the requirement changes only for the propulsion system, and all other requirements can be defined for Vali_Cubesat_1A and then copied to Vali_Cubesat_1B.

 Case 2: Wing anti-ice system requirements (ATA 30-11)